astral-sh/ruff/README.md

 There are a few exceptions to these rules:

+1. In locating the "closest" `pyproject.toml` file for a given path, Ruff ignore any `pyproject.toml` files that lack a `[tool.ruff]` section.
-1. If a configuration file is passed directly via `--config`, those settings are used for across files.
+2. If a configuration file is passed directly via `--config`, those settings are used for across files.
 Any relative paths in that configuration file (like `exclude` globs or `src` paths) are resolved relative to the _current working directory_.
-2. If no `pyproject.toml` file is found in the filesystem hierarchy, Ruff will fall back to using a default configuration.
+3. If no `pyproject.toml` file is found in the filesystem hierarchy, Ruff will fall back to using a default configuration.
 If a user-specific configuration file exists at `${config_dir}/ruff/pyproject.toml`, that file will be used instead of the default configuration, with `${config_dir}` being determined via the [`dirs](https://docs.rs/dirs/4.0.0/dirs/fn.config_dir.html) crate, and all relative paths being again resolved relative to the _current working directory_.
-3. Any `pyproject.toml`-supported settings that are provided on the command-line (e.g., via `--select`) will override the settings in _every_ resolved configuration file.
+4. Any `pyproject.toml`-supported settings that are provided on the command-line (e.g., via `--select`) will override the settings in _every_ resolved configuration file.

 Unlike [ESLint](https://eslint.org/docs/latest/user-guide/configuring/configuration-files#cascading-and-hierarchy),